XZRC/FrogWare/README.md

 # FrogWare

-## A anarchy server client based on Elementars.com
+## A anarchy server client based on Mercury

 ## Project Managers: